 Depending on the status or risk rating of the instrument, different expected credit loss estimation models are applied, which also depend on parameters related to the instrument's risk.
-It should be noted that the Bank defines the risk classification based on a comparison of the risk at the time of origination and at the reporting date, in accordance with the requirements of IFRS 9.
+It should be noted that the risk classification for the Group is defined based on the comparison of risk between the origination date and reporting date, in accordance with IFRS 9 requirements.